 Check it out here, or call us any time.

-(In contrast to non-moving violations, moving violations involve things like speeding and reckless driving.
-For more information on moving violations, see our blog post here.)
+In contrast to non-moving violations, moving violations involve things like speeding and reckless driving.
+For more information on moving violations, see our blog for Reckless driving vs improper driving.

 Does a non-moving violation affect my driving record?